 Collateral is managed by the securities lending agent on behalf of the Fund.
 The securities lending agent provides collateral valuation.
-The securities lending agent shall ensure that sufficient value and quality of c) Repurchase and reverse repurchase transactions
+The securities lending agent shall ensure that sufficient value and quality of collateral is held throughout the duration of the loans and collect the income earned in connection with the securities lending activity.